victorsolaya/Multiselect_Records_PCF/README.md

 8. Header Visible (required)-> Set if the header will be visible in the list displayed.

 9. Open Form Options (required) -> This allows you to choose how to open the record when you perform an onClick.
-Options are: Popup, New Window, Same Window.
+Options are: Popup, New Window, Same Window or No Action.

 10. Populated Field Visible (required)-> Set if the field that gets populated will be visible. **NOTE: As now it is a JSON I would suggest to always set is as False.
 (It is the first option to appear when you select the dropdown)**

 11. Filter tags (required) -> You can set if the tags above will be filtered as well when you type or not.

 12. Amount of records to be shown as maximum (optional) -> This will set the amount of records your list will show.
 By default is going to be 50, but you can set as much as you want.

-13. Read-only Tags (optional) -> This will make the tags stop opening the lookup values.

 ## Filter section